lancewood1/cloud-native-course-errata/README.md

 ### Logging
 - Where should your application write logs?
 Is it a good practice write logs to a file?
 - What are some of the different origin codes seen in the log?
+  (Google "PCF log types"!)
 - How does this change how you access logs today?
 At scale?

 ### Scaling